 But let's take a look at it's use in the culinary arts.
-The thin and soft flesh that you can scoop out from the coconut once you emptied out all the water and openend it up, can be used in a variety of dishes due to it's wonderful consistency and delicate subtle flavour, like in this coconut ceviche that I prepared a few days ago.
-In this dish, the texture of the coconut reminds of the texture of a squid (ceviche traditionally is a Mexican seafood dish).
+The thin and soft flesh that you can scoop out from the coconut once you emptied out all the water and openend it up, can be used in a variety of dishes due to it's wonderful consistency and delicate subtle flavour,

 The other day I also used the flesh in a Raw Version of Phad Thai, the traditional Thai noodle dish.
 Thinly sliced, the meat of the coconut gives the impression of the rice noodles the dish is usually made of.